 Go Over Your Policy

 Next, go over your policy and highlight everything that may be relevant to your claim.
 Working with a lawyer can also help you know what’s covered.
-Write down everything that is covered by your insurance, and make copies of the policy with your annotations.
+First, Write down everything that is covered by your insurance, and make copies of the policy with your annotations.
 Your insurance company is obligated to ensure you understand everything that is and isn’t covered.
-Note anything that seems too vague and ambiguous, then talk with your lawyer about the implications of those statements.
+Next, note anything that seems too vague and ambiguous, then talk with your lawyer about the implications of those statements.
 If your insurance company has not answered all questions regarding your policy truthfully and honestly, they cannot reject the claim.
-Send one of the annotated copies in your letter of appeal, and keep one for your records.
+Finally, send one of the annotated copies in your letter of appeal, and keep one for your records.

 Making the Appeal